-Referred to for now as The Civic Service & Science Corps, the program recruits and readies the most promising undergraduate and graduate student leaders, many of whom are at loose ends as universities go online and in-person internships vanish because of the 2020 pandemic.
+The program recruits and readies promising undergraduate and graduate student leaders, many of whom are at loose ends as universities go online and in-person internships vanish because of the 2020 pandemic.

 Teams work (virtually) alongside senior leaders who have insight, influence, and expertise, providing the historical context and practical skills needed to be effective in a complex changing world.
 By nature and urgency of the work, time spent is intense, high impact, and paced in short interlaced loops.

 As projects progress, teams refine their situational understanding, interview those most affected by the work to gain empathy and uncover previously unspoken complications, continually iterating their solutions.

 Along the way, cohort members repeatedly pitch their work to improve their frameworks and refine their communication skills.
 Building on their academic studies and personal interests, some may take on additional loops with statistical modeling, data analysis, visual design, technical development, or policy briefs.

 Because of their cross-training and common vernacular, teams can be reshuffled and deployed to address emergent problems on short notice.